rfwlab/rfw/docs/articles/guide/assets.md

 # Assets

 Efficient asset loading allows applications to fetch images, JSON data, and binary models at runtime without blocking rendering.
 The `assets` package provides asynchronous helpers with caching so repeated requests return immediately.
+See the [assets API reference](../api/assets.md) for detailed function signatures.

 ## When to Use